 Associate Principal Bass, Mr. and Mrs. Edward E. Stepanek Chair

 Assistant Principal Bass

 Kristen Bruya joined the Minnesota Orchestra as principal bass in February 2015.
-Prior to this, she was the assistant principal bass of the Toronto Symphony Orchestra from 2010 through 2014, and a member of Nashville Symphony Orchestra’s bass section from 2006 to 2010.
-She received an undergraduate degree in music from the University of Michigan, did extended studies at the Cincinnati Conservatory of Music, and received a Master of Music from Rice University.
-From 2000-2004, she was a member of the New World Symphony in Miami Beach, Florida.
+Prior to this, she was the assistant principal bass of the Toronto Symphony Orchestra and was also previously a member of the Nashville Symphony Orchestra.
+She received an undergraduate degree in music from the University of Michigan, did extended studies at the Cincinnati Conservatory of Music, received a master’s of music from Rice University and was a fellow in the New World Symphony in Miami Beach, Florida.